Catherine Jagiellon still fascinates Finns

 Even the materials available determine which reconstructions can be executed.
 For example, some 16th-century fabrics are no longer being produced, or their cost makes them unavailable for use.

 It was common for a 16th-century noblewoman to adopt fashion from abroad.
-Poland, located between Western Europe and the Oriental East, had Continental fashions flowing in from the left and Turkish fashions from the right, which contributed to the regional dress style.
-This resulted in the unique 16th-century Polish fashion that dominated even Catherine’s wardrobe.
+Poland and Lithuania, located between Western Europe and the Oriental East, had Continental fashions flowing in from the left and Turkish fashions from the right, which contributed to the regional dress style.
+This resulted in the unique 16th-century Polish –Lithuanian fashion that dominated even Catherine’s wardrobe.
 In addition to her homeland's rich and decorated styles, Catherine’s wardrobe reflected her status as the Princess of one of the largest and richest kingdoms of Renaissance Europe.
-Her jewellery, gowns, and accessories shimmered with gold and silver, diamonds, rubies, and pearls, and the gowns themselves were made of imported silks and gold and silver fabrics.
+Her jewellery, gowns, and accessories shimmered with gold and silver, diamonds, rubies and pearls, as well as the gowns themselves were made of imported silks and gold and silver fabrics.

 When the making of the exhibition was discussed in 2022, I was asked to write an informative article about Catherine’s belongings.
 The article was to be used as a reference source for the exhibition but also for future guided tours, publications, etc. I chose the most significant and exemplary artefacts from the documents to be showcased in the exhibition since it is impossible to address every aspect of the topic in such a limited context.

 I also provided my opinion considering the visuals of the exhibition.
-For example, the exhibition's overall green colour scheme was inspired by the green colour of Catherine's interior textiles.
-I also discussed the styles and colours of the gowns of each Jagiellon sister and their mother – their cartoon versions are scattered around the exhibition, and they are distinguished by their clothing.
+For example, the exhibition's overall green color scheme was inspired by the green color of Catherine's interior textiles.
+I also discussed the styles and colors of the gowns of each Jagiellon sister and their mother – their cartoon versions are scattered around the exhibition, and they are distinguished by their clothing.

 This also resulted in very detailed illustrations.
-For instance, the scene that depicts Catherine and John’s wedding includes every detail from the documents.
+For instance, the scene that depicts Catherine and Johan’s wedding includes every detail from the documents.

 Catherine's dowry inventory from 1562 is used in many exhibition units, and it also has its own display unit.
 One of the exhibition units features a reconstruction of Catherine’s outfit.
 The ensemble is displayed, and a video demonstrates how to put it on.
 The outfit consists of a black-embroidered linen shift, a reddish-brown petticoat lined with sable fur, a black velvet gown with slashed sleeves, and a black atlas silk loose gown with lynx fur lining.
 The accessories include a coif and a partlet embroidered with gold and pearls, gold-embroidered wrist ruffs, a pearl-encrusted bramka, and a large golden veil.
 The goal was to find an outfit Catherine could have worn when she stepped into the Castle's gates for the first time at Christmas in 1562.
 Every piece is based on the inventories.
 While I curated and designed the outfit, it was crafted by numerous skilled seamstresses, embroiderers, and furriers.